Fermion localization on branes with generalized dynamics: Introduction

-In this paper, we reinvestigate a braneworld model with nonstandard dynamics.
-The model $\mathcal{L}=K\left(X\right)-V(\phi)$, where $K\left(X\right)=X+\alpha|X|X$ (type I model in Ref. \cite{ba3}) is considered.
+The purpose of the present letter is to analyze the contribution of the nonstandard kinetic terms of a brane model in the problem of fermion localization.
+To achieve our goal, the braneworld model with nonstandard dynamics $\mathcal{L}=K\left(X\right)-V(\phi)$, where $K\left(X\right)=X+\alpha|X|X$ (type I model in~\cite{ba3}) is considered.
 We will focus our attention mainly on the matter energy, the energy of system, the Ricci scalar and the thin brane limit.
 As the model is classically stable and capable of localize gravity, additionally we address ourselves to the issue of fermion localization on a thick brane constructed out from one scalar field with nonstandard kinetic terms coupled to gravity.
-We use the analytical expressions for small $\alpha$ and investigate the contribution of this nonstandard kinetic terms in the problem of fermion localization.
+Following the same procedure of ~\cite{ba3}, we use the analytical expressions for small $\alpha$ and investigate the contribution of this nonstandard kinetic terms in the problem of fermion localization.
 We find that the simplest Yukawa coupling $\eta\bar{\Psi}\phi\Psi$, where $\eta$ is the coupling constant, which allows left-handed to posses a localized zero mode on the thick brane under some conditions on the value for the coupling constant $\eta$.
 For $\alpha$, which is not necessarily small, we can not get any expressions for the solution of this model, for this case the numerical study is used.
 The numerical results bear out our results for small $\alpha$.
 The organization of this paper is as follows: in Sec.
-II, we review and finish the analysis of brane model with generalized dynamics developed by Bazeia and collaborators \cite{ba3}.
+II, we give a brief review of the model with generalized dynamics developed by Bazeia and collaborators~\cite{ba3}.
 In Sec.
-III, we study the localization of spin-1/2 fermion for this model, we analyze the essential conditions for the localization with the simplest Yukawa coupling and present an argument that could jeopardize the results of previous work on massive modes.
+III, we study the localization of spin-1/2 fermion for this model and we also analyze the essential conditions for the localization with the simplest Yukawa coupling.
 Finally, our conclusions are presented in Sec.
 IV.